-Objective 15.
+Objective 16.
 Management Review and Continual Improvement.
 To promote continual improvement in the practice of sustainable forestry by conducting a management review and monitoring performance.

-Performance Measure 15.1.
-Program Participants shall establish a management review system to examine findings and progress in implementing the SFI 2015-2019 Forest Management Standard, to make appropriate improvements in programs, and to inform their employees of changes.
+Performance Measure 16.1.
+Certified Organizations shall establish a management review system to examine findings and progress in implementing the SFI 2022 Forest Management Standard, to make appropriate improvements in programs, and to inform their employees of changes.

 Indicators: